-If you've never tried this before, get some pointers from your doctor.
 Always use distilled, sterile, or previously boiled and cooled water.
-It's also important to rinse the neti pot after each use and leave open to air dry.
+Rinse the neti pot after each use and let it air dry.

 You can also try saline (salt water) nasal sprays to flush out your stuffy nose.

 Avoid irritants.
-Perfume, cigarette smoke, and certain chemicals can make your symptoms worse by irritating the nasal passages.
+Perfume, cigarette smoke, and certain chemicals can irritate your nasal passages and worsen your symptoms.

-If home treatments aren't working -- or if you have a fever, pain, or swelling of your face or eyes, redness around your eyes or cheeks, severe headache, confusion, or a stiff neck -- see your doctor right away.
+If home treatments don't work -- or if you have a fever, pain, or swelling of your face or eyes, redness around your eyes or cheeks, severe headache, confusion, or a stiff neck -- see your doctor right away.